alancfel/Femtolab_Data_Analysis/README.md

 14. Select the menu panel `Plot -> Undo Filtering`, it will undo the outliers removal of the spectrum shown in the display panel.

-15. The `Help` menu panel will display the email address where your questions can be sented for feedback.
+15. Click the `Help` menu panel will display the email address where the questions can be sented for feedback.